jerobado/Study/Design Patterns/Domain Driven Design/Elements of a Domain Model.md

 - represents all objects of a certain type as a conceptual set like a collection with more elaborate queryihng capability
 - an abstraction your domain model uses to define what persistence needs it has
 - a class the encapsulates the data persistence for an aggregate root

+**Domain Events**
+- a class that captures the occurence of an event in a domain object
+- alert that some activity occured or some state changed in teh context
+- other domain can subscribe to the "news"
+- can communicate outside of the domain
+- encapsulated as objects
+- each event is a full-fledge class
+- e.g., AppointmentScheduled, AppointmentConfirmed, ClientRegistered, etc.
+- create events as needed, not just in case